mssola/td/README.md

 Note that you don't have to open the editor to know the topics that you have.
 You can just perform the `list` command for that.

+## TODO

+- Treat errors on create and rename.
+- Commands such as: status, diff.
+- timeouts

 ## License

 Copyright &copy; 2014 Miquel Sabaté Solà